jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 fatal error: all goroutines are asleep - deadlock!
 ```

-We run into a new terminology.
+We run into a new word.
 What is a deadlock?
 A deadlock is where your program is stuck.
 Why would the above code get stuck in a deadlock?

 To understand this, we need to know an important characteristic of channels.
 We created an unbuffered channel, meaning that nothing can be stored within it at a given time.
 This means that both the sender and the receiver must be ready simultaneously before data can be transferred across the channel.